 - Some accounting programs like QuickBooks Online let you customize the look and feel of the invoice, including column headings and positioning and where your company logo appears on the invoice.

-Creating Invoices In Excel
+Creating Invoices Using Excel

-- Access over 200 customizable invoice templates.
+- Access to 200 customizable invoice templates from the Microsoft library.

-- Create an Excel workbook for each customer so that you can keep track of all of their invoices in one Excel file.
-If your customer calls with a question, you can quickly open their file and look up the information that you need.
+- Create an Excel workbook for each customer so that you can keep track of all their invoices in one Excel file.
+If your customer calls with a question, you can quickly open their file and look up the information you need.

 - While you don’t need to be an Excel guru, it helps if you understand the basics of creating formulas, worksheets, and workbooks.